ashp8i/esphome-configs/readme.md

 Optional\
 [`.base.mqtt-light-automation-4-button-rgbcct.yaml`](.base.mqtt-light-automation-4-button-rgbcct.yaml) - if controlled by a Shelly Plus i4

-I have split the CT & RGB Channels to avoid overloading the bulb however that should not be an issue, and is a personal preference

 This device incorporates the following features in addition to MQTT, MQTT Automation, Sensors, Text Sensors, Restart Switches & Binary Status Sensor: